Already have a Username/Password for NeuroQuantology?

 Proofs of articles are usually sent to you for correction by e-mail as an annotated Microsoft word *.doc file attachment.
 When checking your proofs you should take particular care checking mathematics, tables and references.
 Only essential corrections should be made.

 Do not cite abstracts, papers presented at seminars or conferences for which there are no published proceedings unless those papers are accessible online, or papers that are being reviewed by a journal but have not yet been formally accepted for publication.
-Do not include in Literature Cited publications for which you do not have and cannot obtain the full bibliographic details.
 Use a carriage return (the enter key) to separate the entries in Literature Cited.

 False Phys.
 Rev. Lett.
 2007; 98: 038101.

 True Phys Rev Lett 2007; 98: 038101.

 False Hemley RJ.
 Turning off the Water, Nature 1995; 378: 14.

 True Hemley RJ.
 Turning off the Water.
 Nature 1995; 378: 14.